A Generic Numbering System based on Catalan Families of Combinatorial Objects: Compact representation and tractable computations with some giant numbers

 maxmdepths = map n (map maxMdepth (snd (giants t))) maxmDdepths = map n (map maxMdepth (map dual (snd (giants t))))

 maxTdepths = map n (map maxTdepth (snd (giants t))) maxTDdepths = map n (map maxTdepth (map dual (snd (giants t)))) \end{codeh}

-For instance, the largest known prime, having about 17 million decimal digits, (a Mersenne number) has an unusually small Catalan representation as illustrated below: \begin{codex} *Cats> catShow (mersennePrime t) "(((()())()()((()))((())())()()(())(())(()())()(())))" *Cats> n (catsize (mersennePrime t)) 25 *Cats> n (bitsize (mersennePrime t)) 57885161 \end{codex} Note the use of parameter {\tt t} indicating that computation proceeds with type {\tt T}, as it would overflow memory with with bitstring-represented natural numbers.
+For instance, the largest known prime, having about 17 million decimal digits, (a Mersenne number) has an unusually small Catalan representation as illustrated below: \begin{codex} *GCat> catShow (mersennePrime t) "(((())(())()(()())(()())(()())((()))(())()(()())(())()))" *GCat> n (catsize (mersennePrime t)) 27 *GCat> n (bitsize (mersennePrime t)) 82589933 \end{codex} Note the use of parameter {\tt t} indicating that computation proceeds with type {\tt T}, as it would overflow memory with with bitstring-represented natural numbers.

 Figure \ref{giantprimes} summarizes comparative bitstring and Catalan representation sizes {\tt bitsize} and {\tt catsize} for record holder primes.